Guide for deploying an xApp with xDevSM and examples of the effective usage of the xDevSM framework.

 cd openairinterface5g

-# this downlods the flexric repository within the openairinterface5g project
+# this downloads the flexric repository within the openairinterface5g project

 # directory openair2/E2AP/flexric